AIComputing101/gpu-programming-101/modules/module2/content.md

 # Module 2: Advanced GPU Memory Management and Optimization
 *Mastering GPU Memory Hierarchies and Performance Optimization*

-> Environment note: Examples are tested in Docker containers with CUDA 12.9.1 and ROCm 7.0 (rocm/dev-ubuntu-22.04:7.0-complete).
+> Environment note: Examples are tested in Docker containers with CUDA 12.9.1 and ROCm latest (rocm/dev-ubuntu-22.04:latest).
 Prefer Docker for reproducible builds.

 ## Learning Objectives
 After completing this module, you will be able to: